pdimo/ga-test-website/README.md

 *   **Requirements:** Track when a user starts the video, completes it, and reaches key progress milestones (e.g., 25%, 50%, 75%).

 **6. Conversion Funnel - Contact Form**
-*   **Goal:** Understand the user journey through the multi-step contact form, identify drop-off points, and capture valuable lead data.
+*   **Goal:** Understand the user journey through the multi-step contact form and capture valuable lead data.
 *   **Location:** Contact Us page.
 *   **Requirements:**
     *   Track when the contact form becomes visible in the user's viewport.
-    *   Track user progression through each distinct step of the form.
+    *   Track the progression through the different steps of the form.
     *   Track successful form submissions.
     *   When the form is submitted, capture the user's selected "Project Budget" and send it to GA4.
     *   **Bonus:** Be prepared to demonstrate how you would set up a funnel exploration report in GA4 to visualize the user's journey through this multi-step form, identifying where users drop off.

-### **Final Steps**

-Use GTM's Preview Mode extensively to test and verify your implementation.
-Once you are confident in your setup, please notify the hiring manager.

 **7. Open-Ended Tracking (Optional but Recommended)**
 *   **Goal:** Demonstrate any additional tracking you believe would provide valuable insights for GreenScape Solutions.
 *   **Requirements:** Implement at least one additional tracking solution that you think would be beneficial for understanding user behavior or business performance on this website.
 Be prepared to explain your rationale during the interview.

+### **Final Steps**

+Use GTM's Preview Mode extensively to test and verify your implementation.
+Once you are confident in your setup, please notify the hiring manager.

 Good luck!